Skip to main content

 Sunset Revised Uniform Law On Notarial Acts

-Concerning the continuation of the regulation of notaries by the secretary of state in the department of state, and, in connection therewith, implementing the recommendations in the 2022 sunset report by the department of regulatory agencies.
+Concerning the continuation of the regulation of notaries by the secretary of state in the department of state, and, in connection therewith, implementing the recommendations in the 2022 sunset report by the department of regulatory agencies and making an appropriation.

 Session: